Chapter 5

 Stokes’s explanation harmonizes with Fresnel’s hypothesis that the speed of longitudinal waves in the aether is indefinitely great compared with that of the transverse waves.

-Experiment with actual substances shows that the ratio of the velocity of propagation of longitudinal waves to that of transverse waves increases rapidly as the medium becomes softer and more plastic.
+Experiment with actual substances shows that the ratio of the speed of longitudinal waves to that of transverse waves increases rapidly as the medium becomes softer and more plastic.

 In attempting to set forth a parallel between light and the vibrations of an elastic substance, the investigator is compelled more than once to make a choice between alternatives.

-He may suppose that the vibrations of the aether are executed either parallel to the plane of polarization of the light. or at right angles to it.
+• the aether vibrations are executed either parallel to the plane of polarization of the light or at right angles to it.

 When the transversality of light was discovered, no general method had been developed for investigating mathematically the properties of elastic bodies.